How visiting museums and art galleries can better our photography work

 - allowing us to see artwork by famous artists, and to learn about these artists and the stories behind their work, and hence, to better understand their work

-- surrounding ourselves with art, looking at art and trying to learn from it can be in itself inspiring as well as intriguing, and it can be therapeutic, too; eye-opening; there’s a certain artistic peacefulness, mindfulness, that surrounds us when we find ourselves in a museum or gallery
+- surrounding ourselves with art, looking at art and learning from it can be in itself inspiring as well as intriguing, and it can be therapeutic, too; eye-opening; there’s a certain artistic peacefulness, mindfulness, that surrounds us when we find ourselves in a museum or gallery

 - the view, alone, from The Whitney’s balconies, is worth the trip!